cheminfo-py/cheminfopy/docs/source/getting_started.rst

 To do so, this library is organized around managers that provide ways to interact with the different "kinds" of objects that are stored in the ELN:

-- :py:class:`~cheminfopy.managers.sample.SampleManager` can be used to retrieve information about a sample and add new data to one sample
+- :py:class:`~cheminfopy.managers.sample.Sample` can be used to retrieve information about a sample and add new data to one sample
 - :py:class:`~cheminfopy.managers.user.UserManager` can be used to retrieve information on the user level, e.g., to list all samples that are user has access to
 - :py:class:`~cheminfopy.managers.experiment.ExperimentManager` can be used to interact with the reaction entries in the ELN